Skip to main content

 • Prior to 1977: Dumb kid

 I grew up in Westfield NY, famous as the home town of Grace Bedell, the little girl who told Lincoln to grow a beard.
-It is the original home town of Natalie Merchant (formerly of 10,000 Maniacs), past home of Welch's Grape Juice headquarters and home town to Melissa Howland, another VMer.
+It is the original home town of Natalie Merchant (formerly of 10,000 Maniacs), past home of Welch's Grape Juice headquarters and home town to Melissa Carlson, another VMer.